internetarchive/openlibrary/docker/README.md

 ```
 More detailed information about this can be found in the [Docker Desktop for Apple silicon documention](https://docs.docker.com/docker-for-mac/apple-silicon/).

+If you are experiencing issues building JS, you may need to increase the RAM available to Docker.
+The defaults of 2GB ram and 1GB Swap are not enough.
+We recommend requirements of 4GB ram and 2GB swap.
+This resolved the error message of `Killed` when running `build-assets`.

 ### Prerequisites & Troubleshooting

 Before attempting to build openlibrary using the docker instructions below, please follow this checklist.
 If you encounter an error, this section may serve as a troubleshooting guide: